jomumma-code/Forescout-Connect-App-for-SG200/README.md

 ![Architecture diagram](docs/architecture.svg)

-This project provides an HTTP collector service that Forescout Connect apps can call to inventory Cisco SG200 switches and enrich endpoint records in the Forescout eyeSight console.
+This project provides an HTTP collector service and a Forescout Connect app that calls the collector to inventory Cisco SG200 switches, in order to enrich endpoint records in the Forescout eyeSight console.

+**Important: This is an “as-is” community effort.
+It is not supported by Forescout, has not been reviewed or signed by Forescout, and is provided for use at your own discretion.
+You are responsible for validating security, operational impact, and compatibility in your environment before deploying to production.**

 Primary outcomes in eyeSight:
 - Switch attribution for endpoints (which switch observed the MAC).
 - Network attachment context (VLAN and switch interface name) mapped into device properties for policy, tagging, and response workflows.

 ## Key capabilities (value in Forescout eyeSight)